microsoft/machnet/README.md

 ## 2. Get the Docker image

-## 2.1.
-Option 1: With a pre-built Machnet

-The pre-built images include support for common NIC models (e.g., public cloud vNICs, ConnectX, Intel 10/100 GbE).

-To use a pre-built image, pull it from Github container registry.
-Pulling from GHCR requires an auth token:
+Pulling our prebuilt Machnet docker image from GHCR requires an auth token:

  1. Generate a Github personal access token for yourself (https://github.com/settings/tokens) with the read:packages scope. and store it in the `GITHUB_PAT` environment variable.
  2. At `https://github.com/settings/tokens`, follow the steps to "Configure SSO" for this token.